crispab/theband/README.md

 Still, we can test the clients that use that code by using mocks.
 A service may depend on another service that is not done yet.
 No problem, we just put in a mock and explore how the interaction between the services should be.

+E.g. AlbumService depends on both the AlbumRepository and the SongService.
+But neither needs any implementation to test AlbumService.
+We just inject mocks.

+### Mockito when
+The `when` is used to serve a canned answer when a method on a mock is called.
+It can also be used to throw an exception.